airobinnet/Charlie-Recall/README.md

 6. Create a virtual environment:
    - A virtual environment is a self-contained directory that contains a Python installation for a particular version of Python, plus a number of additional packages.
 It's used to keep the dependencies required by different projects separate.
-   - In the terminal or command prompt, type the following command and press Enter:
+   - In the terminal or command prompt, type one of the following commands and press Enter:
      ```bash
      python -m venv venv
+     # or
+     py -m venv venv
      ```
    - This creates a new folder called "venv" in your project directory, which contains a separate Python installation